zhw12/BERTRL/README.md

 We provide example bash scripts in test.bash.
 This generates the BERTRL scoring for each of its examples.
 Then we evaluate the final ranking results by additional script aggregating the results.
 Here is an example. python eval_bert.py -d ${DATASET}_hop3_full_neg10_path3_max_inductive

+3. Hyperpameters
+Our provided training and evaluating scirpts use the hyperparameters mentioned in the paper.
+Check our paper for more details.

+## Baselines
+We use code provided by authors for baselines in our experiments.
+RuleN is a ruled-based method.
+Detailed instructions can be found [here](http://web.informatik.uni-mannheim.de/RuleN/).
+GraIL is subgraph reasoning method.
+Detailed instructions can be found [here](https://github.com/kkteru/grail).

 ## Citation
 If you find this project useful, please cite it using the following format